mporcheron/porcheron.uk/privacy.md

 # Privacy and cookies information

-*This information was last updated on 10th June 2023.*

 This website does not collect any personally identifiable information and there is:

 * No advertising on this website